keelviinn/frontend-challenge/README.md

 - The project is bootstraped using [Next.js](https://nextjs.org/).
 - Browser support is modern ever-green browsers.
 - Implement this project using React and Typescript.
-- Code Structure and reusability is important.
+- Code Structure and reusability are important.
 - Feel free to add libraries as you see fit.
-- *Justpoint in the news* must be a carousel/slider with API integration
+- *Justpoint in the news* section must be a carousel/slider with API integration.
-- Each carousel slide must have its proper image (check the `docs` folder)
+- Each carousel slide must have its proper image (check the `docs` folder).
-- The form must have validation with feedback to the user
+- The form must have validation with feedback to the user.
-- Responsive layout
+- Responsive layout.

 The data required to render the *"Justpoint in the news"* section is in this endpoint
 ```sh